 Brevital is the brand name of the barbiturate methohexital.
 Several decades ago, barbiturates were the go-to medication for treating the symptoms of anxiety, insomnia, and epilepsy.

-However, because they carried such a high risk of abuse and addiction, as well as a host of potentially dangerous side effects, barbiturates like Brevital largely fell out of use around the 1980s.
+However, because they carry such a high risk of abuse and addiction, as well as a host of potentially dangerous side effects, barbiturates like Brevital largely fell out of use around the 1980s.
 They were replaced by benzodiazepines.

 Today, Brevital is largely restricted to in-hospital use as an intravenous anesthetic, although it can still be prescribed to patients outside of a clinical setting in the form of Brevital Sodium.